 The role of EHR templates

-Templates are one answer.
-Many providers find themselves typing large pieces of text that reoccur based on typical visit types.
+Many providers type large pieces of text that reoccur based on typical visit types.
 Templates are customizable forms that providers can easily apply to different sections of the EHR.

 Well-designed templates are short, easy to use, and include pertinent positives and negatives.
 Once added to the note, the template becomes a seamless part of the chart text.

-Most certified EHRs include a library of standard templates by specialty and the ability to customize templates or add new ones.
-To get the most out of the EHR, most providers will tailor their templates based on standard visit types.
+Most certified EHRs include a library of standard templates by specialty and the ability to customize or add new ones.
+Most providers will tailor their templates based on common visit types to get the most out of the EHR.